Saudi prince calls for Syrian rebels to be armed

-DAVOS, Switzerland (Reuters) - A senior member of Saudi Arabia’s monarchy called on Friday for Syrian rebels to be given anti-tank and anti-aircraft weapons to “level the playing field” in their battle against President Bashar al-Assad.
+DAVOS, Switzerland, Jan 25 (Reuters) - A senior member of Saudi Arabia’s monarchy called on Friday for Syrian rebels to be given anti-tank and anti-aircraft weapons to “level the playing field” in their battle against President Bashar al-Assad.

-“What is needed are sophisticated, high-level weapons that can bring down planes, can take out tanks at a distance.
-This is not getting through,” said Prince Turki al-Faisal, a former intelligence chief and brother of the Saudi foreign minister.

 Insurgents in Syria have seized territory in the north of the country and control suburbs to the east and south of the capital, but Assad’s air power and continued army strength have limited their advances 22 months into the conflict.

 “I‘m not in government so I don’t have to be diplomatic.
-I assume we’re sending weapons and if we were not sending weapons it would be terrible mistake on our part,” the Saudi prince said at the World Economic Forum in Davos, Switzerland.
+I assume we’re sending weapons and if we were not sending weapons it would be terrible mistake on our part,” said Prince Turki al-Faisal, a former intelligence chief and brother of Saudi Arabia’s foreign minister.

 More than 60,000 people have been killed in the conflict, which started nearly two years ago with mainly peaceful protests but has mushroomed into a civil war that has driven half a million people from the country and displaced many more.